Prescription Drugs Addiction Causes & Symptoms

 What Is Prescription Drug Abuse?

-Prescription drug abuse is the use of prescription medication in a way not intended by the prescribing doctor.
-It is problematic that use includes everything from taking a friend’s prescription painkiller for your backache to snorting or injecting ground-up pills to get high.
+Prescription drug abuse is the use of prescription medication or a drug prescription in a way not intended by the prescribing doctor.
+It is a problem that use includes many things.
+This ranges from taking a friend’s painkiller for your backache to snorting or injecting crushed pills to get high.
 Drug abuse may become ongoing and compulsive, despite the negative consequences.

 Prescription Drug Addiction

-Prescription drug addiction involves people building a dependence on prescription pharmaceutical medications.
-In many cases, prescription drug misuse occurs due to a voluntary pursuit of the euphoric feeling that some medications provide people.
+Prescription Addiction involves people building a dependence on prescription pharmaceutical medications.
+In many cases, people misuse drugs, even those covered under prescription drug plans, to seek the euphoric feeling that some medications can give.

 Drug Misuse Definition

 Once addiction sets in, misuse becomes compulsive and difficult to overcome.
-Additionally, addiction to prescription drugs can cause severe long-term consequences, including physical injury and mental illness while also affecting personal and professional relationships.
-Fortunately, there is a way for people to remove the addiction from their lives and overcome prescription drug misuse.
+Addiction to this can lead to serious long-term problems.
+These include physical harm and mental health issues.
+It can also hurt personal and work relationships.
+Fortunately, with support such as a WellCare prescription drug plan, there is a way for people to remove the addiction from their lives and overcome prescription drug misuse.

 Get Your Life Back

 Prescription drug abuse can affect all age groups, including teens.
-The prescription drugs most often abused include opioid painkillers, anti-anxiety medications, sedatives, and stimulants.
+This most often abused include opioid painkillers, anti-anxiety medications, sedatives, and stimulants.

 Prescription Drug Abuse Statistics